 #1) NOAA Emergency Radio equipped with Specific Area Messaging Encoder (S.A.M.E.).
 If you don’t have one of these, you should get one ASAP.
 Simply put, these radios could save your life by alerting your home or business when threatening weather or other hazard is occurring in your area.
 I’m sure you’ve heard of them but do you have one yet?

 #2) A Battery Powered AM/FM radio.
 It’s easy enough to figure out why this would be needed.
+Even an MP3 player with an FM tuner would be good for this.

 #3) Scanner Radio.
 Police/Fire scanners provide real-time information that can help you make decisions during emergencies.
 Some agencies have converted to digital systems, most haven’t, so you must definitely be sure that the scanner you are purchasing will be usable in your area.
 Don’t take the scanner salesman’s word for it.
 Research on your own.
 CLICK HERE to read our detailed SCANNER RADIO guide.